 But the way is fraught with mysteries, riddles, and danger—and those are just the threats they know about.
 Before her quest is over, Jenny will have to face challenges from within as well as from without.

 The Treasure of Mad Doc Magee is packed with exciting STEAM ideas.
-Check out the free Classroom Guide & Educational Activity Kit.
+Explore the free Classroom Guide & Educational Activity Kit.
 Suitable for ages 10-13.
 Note: Book addresses topics such as racism, environmentalism, and neurodiverse thinking.

 Lin and the Red Stranger by Ken Catran